hasrivas1/Module17/README.md

 3) bank-full.csv with all examples and 17 inputs, ordered by date (older version of this dataset with less inputs).
 4) bank.csv with 10% of the examples and 17 inputs, randomly selected from 3 (older version of this dataset with less inputs).
 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).

+Observations:
+The accuracy of the different classification models have gone by 2-3 percent as compared to the results in the previous section.
+From the confusion matrices, we can also observe that the classifiers are now predicting label 1 a lot more often than in the previous case, when we were working with a limited set of features.

+Even after hyperpaprameter tuning, it is difficult to major improvements in the accuracy of the different classification models.
+From the baseline model, we see that 88% of the samples belong to the same class.
+Hence the dataset is highly skewed towards samples from one class.
+This makes it challenging for AI models to learn how to accurately predict.